Pape Diouf: Club manager

-Under his presidency, Olympique de Marseille progressed steadily in the French hierarchy (5th in 2005-2006, then 2nd in 2006-2007, 3rd in 2007-2008, and 2nd in 2008–2009), qualifying very regularly for the Champions League.
-He also reached the final of the Coupe de France twice in a row - losing in 2006 against Paris Saint-Germain and in 2007 against FC Sochaux-Montbéliard.
+During his tenure as president, Marseille experienced a consistent progress in the French hierarchy (fifth in 2005-2006, then second in 2006-2007, third in 2007-2008, and second in 2008–2009), qualifying very regularly for the Champions League.
+He also reached the final of the Coupe de France twice in a row - losing in 2006 against Paris Saint-Germain and in 2007 against Sochaux.

-He remains, to this day, the only black leader of a club playing in the first division throughout Europe.
-“I am the only black president of a club in Europe.
-It is a painful observation, like European and, above all, French society, which excludes ethnic minorities” - he told an interviewer in 2008.
+He holds the distinction of being the only black leader of a club playing in the first division throughout Europe.
+In a 2008 interview, he commented on the observation, stating: “I am the only black president of a club in Europe.
+It is a painful observation, like European and, above all, French society, which excludes ethnic minorities.”

-Due to repeated absences from the Olympique de Marseille supervisory board as well as conflicts with the president of this board, Vincent Labrune, Robert Louis-Dreyfus decided to separate from Pape Diouf on 17 June 2009 after more than four years of presidency.
+Due to repeated absences from the Marseille supervisory board as well as conflicts with the president of this board, Vincent Labrune, Robert Louis-Dreyfus decided to separate from Pape Diouf on 17 June 2009 after more than four years of presidency.

-He is generally considered one of the major players in the renewal of Olympique de Marseille at the end of the 2000s, having brought back and then maintained the club for three years in the Champions League.
+He is generally considered one of the major players in the renewal of Marseille at the end of the 2000s, having brought back and then maintained the club for three years in the Champions League.

 He was indicted in 2016 for abuse of corporate assets and criminal association in a case related to the transfers of certain players.
 His indictment was quashed and he was placed under the status of assisted witness in 2018.